 The wild strawberry Fragaria virginiana is found growing throughout North America and is one of the species that gave rise to the popular garden strawberry we enjoy today.

 You'll find it thriving naturally in woodland clearings, grassy meadows, alongside pathways, and in the ditches of country roads.
 You might even find it growing in your lawn.

-longer during the June berry season so the berries can ripen.
+longer during the June berry season so the tiny berries can ripen.

-The wild strawberries are much smaller; it takes about 15 or more to equal one of the large hybridized varieties, but the wild fruit tends to be sweeter and tastier in comparison.
+The wild strawberries are much smaller, so it takes about 15 or more to equal one of the large hybridized varieties, but the wild fruit tends to be sweeter and tastier in comparison.

 At age 103, my Aunt Jessie could still recall picking wild strawberries as a child.
 She and her siblings would gather tinfuls of the tiny red berries for Grannie Bell to make delicious homemade tarts or jam.

 Very GENTLY wash the berries, then remove their tiny caps.
 Pour the fruit and sugar into a bowl and allow to sit for 12 minutes, turning several times with a spoon.

 Cut a half dozen pastry shells just a bit larger than your tart molds, then line the buttered molds with the dough.

 Prick the bottoms of the tart shells with a fork, crimp, or trim the edges, then fill with the wild strawberry mixture.

 Oven bake at 375°F for 20